carob-data/yuri/README.md

 # yuri

-R package to download data associated with a URI
+An *R* package to download data associated with a URI.

 You can install the package with:

 ```
-remotes::install_github("reagro/adoi")
+remotes::install_github("reagro/yuri")
 ```